AliceWonderMiscreations/PluggableUnplugged/README.md

 The system will be both opt-in and opt-out with the user having complete control over whether or not an image they uploaded is used and at what blogs it is used.

-#### Non-obfuscation

-Presently a system administrator may create a white list of domains and/or e-mail addresses where the hash is not obfuscated.
-Once gravatar.com is no longer used, that option will no longer be necessary.

-#### PHP Classes

-A generic abstract class in the file `lib/Groovytar.php` does most of the work.

-A WordPress specific class `lib/WordPressGroovytar.php` extends that class so that it can deal with WordPress specific issues, like extracting the e-mail to hash from a WordPress post object.

-This was done because in the past when I created Gravatar obfuscation solutions, WordPress changed to break my obfuscation.
-A WordPress specific class that extends a generic class seemed like the easiest way to deal with such changes in the future, as I suspect they are likely to happen again.

 Optional Argon2id Password Hashing